This post was originally published on January 2, 2019 and has been updated for accuracy and comprehensiveness.

 Wi-Fi is everywhere.
 It’s in our workplaces, grocery stores and homes.
 It allows us to connect with people all over the world.
 It’s how most business is conducted and how many families communicate.

 Unfortunately, not all Wi-Fi is secure.
-If a network is compromised, personal and financial data stored on computing devices is at risk of being stolen.
+If a network is compromised, personal, financial and company data stored on computing devices is at risk of being stolen.

 To help prevent cyber criminals from accessing your network, we’ve outlined some common ways your home Wi-Fi can be hacked, as well as security measures you can take to keep your Internet safe.